avelino/avelino.run/content/blog/2026-01-when-product-breaks-it-breaks-trust.md

 ---
+date: "2026-01-06"
+draft: false
 title: "When Product Breaks, It Breaks Trust"
-date: 2026-01-06
-draft: false
+tags: ["product", "reliability", "brand", "growth", "leadership"]
 description: "Incidents happen.
 The product lesson is learning to measure what you lose, protect the brand, rebuild with patience, and only then return to acquisition."
-tags: ["product", "reliability", "brand", "growth", "leadership"]
 url: "/when-product-breaks-it-breaks-trust"
 ---